awsdocs/aws-config-developer-guide/doc_source/gs-cli-prereq.md

 1. For the **Bucket Name:**, type a name for your Amazon S3 bucket, such as *my\-config\-bucket*\.
 **Note**
 Make sure the bucket name you choose is unique across all existing bucket names in Amazon S3\.
 You cannot change the name of a bucket after it is created\.
-For more information on bucket naming rules and conventions, see [Bucket restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information on bucket naming rules and conventions, see [Bucket restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Choose **Create**\.